harmony-one/h/progress/konstantin-potapov.md

+2026-05-22 This week the focus was on getting the upcoming releases ready.
+I assigned dedicated activation epochs to each release on devnet and testnet, rebased the corresponding branches, and wrapped up the tracer fixes — merging the final changes after users confirmed everything worked as expected.
+I also reviewed and merged several pull requests from the team.

+---

+2026-05-15 This week, I replaced all NTP-related code with the chrony daemon and cherry-picked the changes required to wait for the next valid timestamp before processing blocks.
+Ulad and I also tested the block production flow to ensure blocks are produced only after the next valid timestamp is reached, and I made additional improvements to block production and shard state handling.

+---

 2026-06-07 This week, Ulad and I tested changes to the block production flow to ensure blocks are produced only after the next valid timestamp is reached.
 Additionally, I worked on improvements to block production and shard state handling in the codebase.

 ---